Bleyle823/Citrus/README.md

-# 🗼️GHO-PRO 🔵
+# 🗼️CITRUS 🔵

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>

-GHO-PRO is a blockchain-based lending platform designed to facilitate real estate-backed loans by tokenizing real-world assets (RWAs).
+CITRUS is a blockchain-based lending platform designed to facilitate real estate-backed loans by tokenizing real-world assets (RWAs).
 This protocol enhances transparency, security, and efficiency through decentralized smart contracts.
 It allows users to tokenize their assets, set collateral, borrow funds, and seamlessly repay loans.

 ![GHO-PRO](https://github.com/damianmarti/se-2/assets/466652/eac667a7-68fb-4f69-a427-126f7de4114d)